• Skip to primary navigation

 This stir-fried zucchini is one of my favorite summer side dishes (banchan, 반찬)!
 It’s delicious with summer zucchinis.

-My preference is to make this dish with Korean zucchinis called aehobak (애호박), meaning young squash, if available.
+My preference is to make this dish with Korean zucchinis called aehobak (애호박), meaning young squash, when in season.
+I get a steady supply from my garden.
 Aehobak has the shape of regular zucchini, but with a lighter green color, thinner skin, and more delicate yellowish flesh.
 There are also round shaped varieties of aehobak.
-These are available in summer months around here.
+You may be able to find them in Korean markets in the summer months.

 However, you can make this dish with any zucchini varieties, such as grey zucchini, black beauty, etc.